 What We Do

-Founded in 1997 TVTaping Inc. provides a variety of development and marketing services to Broadway and TV shows in New York City.
-Services include; show pre-production, post production, Broadway show news production, show marketing, TV spots, Ad-buys, press releases and ticket promotions.
+Founded in 2003 TVTaping Inc. provides a variety of operational services to TV shows in the New York City area.
+Services include; audience management and acquisition, customer outreach and audience transportation.
+TVTaping can also provide TV show pre-production, post production, show marketing, TV spots, Ad-buys, press releases and TV show promotions.

 Head Staff Writer

 With years of experience in the field of television, including work both on-set and in the writers room, Anna Morris has done more than enough to deserve her title as Head Staff TV Writer.
 Anna lives in a Manhattan apartment with her three cats and is always up to date on all the latest television news and developments.
 She is basically a living encyclopedia for all things TV.
 Anna can recite every single host of The View since its inception in 1997 and from any year that it has been in syndication.
 She can also provide a ten minute speech on why Conan O’Brien has the best show in late night TV.
 Although she is quite strong in her opinions about the current state of the TV realm, she shares a love for all television, be it late night comedy or mid-morning news.
 Anna is dedicated to telling the world the latest TV news through her articles on TVTaping.com.